 - Once you enter the JRSC, a concierge will greet you and direct you to the check-in area on the 3rd floor.

-- When you get to the 3rd floor you and your caregiver will be given badges to wear.
-These badges will allow your healthcare team to provide updates on your progress.
+- When you get to the 3rd floor you will be given a badge to wear.
+This badge will allow your healthcare team to provide updates on your progress.

 - If you have any dietary restrictions (such as kosher, gluten free, or vegetarian), tell us when you check-in.
 We will make sure we give you the food and drink you need.

 - We will ask you for the name and contact information of the person who will take you home when your surgery is finished.

 What to expect in the pre-surgical center

 - After you check in, a member of your healthcare team will bring you to the pre-surgical center on the 6th floor.